Here’s the Problem

 As Governor, I will continue to do everything I can to expand opportunities for women.
-I’ll fight for reproductive freedom, which means protecting and expanding access to abortion and contraception (especially in marginalized communities), but also ensuring Virginia women have healthy pregnancies, and safe communities in which to raise their children.
-I’ll also fight for equal pay and paid family leave, so women don’t have to choose between a paycheck and caring for a loved one.
+I’ll fight for reproductive freedom, which means protecting and expanding access to abortion and contraception, ensuring Virginians have healthy pregnancies, and safe communities in which to raise their children.
+I’ll fight for equal pay and paid family leave, so women don’t have to choose between a paycheck and caring for a loved one.

 Alongside my work leading the charge to make Virginia the 38th and final state to ratify the Equal Rights Amendment, I’ve made concrete changes to advance equality for all Virginians.
 Reflecting on my work, I’m glad to say that I’ve been on the frontier of gender equality in Virginia.
 I can’t wait to get even more done as Virginia’s first female governor.

-- Passed the Pregnant Worker Fairness Act, requiring all employers to offer commonsense accommodations to pregnant workers
+- Passed the Pregnant Worker Fairness Act, requiring all employers to offer commonsense accommodations to pregnant workers.

-- Passed legislation to reduce the black maternal mortality rate
+- Passed legislation to reduce the black maternal mortality rate.